A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes

 \subsection{Intuition behind the transformation}

 Before we prove properties of the proposed transformation, we briefly comment on the intuition behind the transformation.
-To this end, first consider a permutation test in the absence of censoring, when we simply observe $D=\{(X_i,T_i)\}_{i=1}^n$.
+To this end, first consider a permutation test in the absence of censoring, when we simply observe $D=((x_i,t_i))_{i=1}^n$.
 The permuted datasets can be generated as follows: loop through the events in order of time, and to each time, associate a covariate that you have not associated to any earlier time.
-Comparing the original dataset with the datasets obtained in this manner, is justified because the original dataset can be generated by first sampling $T_i$ for $i=1,\dots n$ i.i.d. and then looping through the times in order of time, and to each time, associate a covariate that has not been chosen before.
-The original dataset and the permuted datasets are thus equal in distribution.
-Intuitively, the permutation test checks if the dataset looks as if, at each time a covariate is picked uniformly form those not chosen before.
+Comparing the original dataset with the datasets obtained in this manner is justified for the following reason: \textit{Under the null hypothesis} a sample can be generated by firstly sampling $t_i$ for $i=1,\dots n$ i.i.d. and independently sampling $x_i$ for $i=1,\dots n$ i.i.d., and secondly looping through the times in order, and associating to each time a covariate that has not yet been chosen at a previous time.
+The original dataset and the permuted datasets are thus equal in distribution: intuitively, the permutation test checks whether the dataset looks as if, at each time, a covariate is picked uniformly from those not chosen before.